FAIRR

-FAIRR (initially known as the Farm Animal Investment Risk and Return Initiative) is a global network of institutional investors addressing environmental, social and governance (ESG) risks and opportunities in the food sector.
-It provides institutional investors with research, analytical tools, and collaborative platforms to engage companies across the global food and agriculture industries.
-FAIRR is part of the Jeremy Coller Foundation, a philanthropic platform established in 2002 by private equity investor Jeremy Coller.
-It works to make the food supply more sustainable through increased use of plant-based foods.
+FAIRR (formerly the Farm Animal Investment Risk and Return Initiative) is a network of institutional investors focused on environmental, social and governance issues in the global food and agriculture sector.
+Founded in 2015 by investor Jeremy Coller, the initiative conducts research and coordinated engagement campaigns on topics including antimicrobial resistance, climate risk and livestock supply-chain practices.
+FAIRR has expanded to more than 400 investor members and is based in London, operating as part of the Jeremy Coller Foundation.

-Based in London, UK, it offers research, tools, and investor engagements in the global food sector.

 History

 FAIRR was founded in 2015 by private equity investor Jeremy Coller to provide research and engagement tools for investors concerned about sustainability risks in livestock industries.
 Initially comprising 40 institutional investors, including Aviva, Robeco and Nordea, FAIRR subsequently expanded its scope to include broader food system issues such as biodiversity loss, climate risk, antibiotic resistance, and deforestation.

 Operations

-Headquartered in London, UK, FAIRR comprises over 400 investor members managing approximately $70 trillion in assets.
+AIRR comprises over 400 investor members.
+The organisation reports that its members collectively manage approximately $90 trillion in assets.
 FAIRR facilitates collaborative investor engagements, publishes research, coordinates policy advocacy, and engages with regulators, industry groups, and non-governmental organisations to enhance sustainability across food supply chains.